 Tap the bottom of the loaf.
 It should sound hollow.
 You can also check that the internal temperature reaches 190 to 200 degrees Fahrenheit.

-Can I make this bread gluten-free?
+How do I make it gluten-free?

 Pingback: Soft And Sweet Amish Cinnamon Swirl Bread - 2025